whatmakeart/whatmakeart.github.io/content/courses/time-based-strategies/2024-fall/03-video-motion-tracking/03-07-which-reality-video-assignment.md

 ### Repeat Elements

 `Control C` or `Command C` followed by `Control V` & `Command V` is the quintessential action of digital workflows.
 Once something is digital, making copies is nearly costless.
 Multiple instances of keyed out green screen footage can be placed in the same seen.
-Repetition is a fundamental design principle that can add unity, structure, and emphasis to a visual composition.
+Repetition is a [fundamental design principle](../../../../art-faq/design.md) that can add unity, structure, and emphasis to a visual composition.

 ### Use Motion Tracking and Camera Tracking

 Green screen shots are easiest to composite when done with a static camera on a tripod, but this can create less dynamic shots than if the camera was moving.
 One can simply have camera movement but this will likely make the footage bounce around in the viewport.
-A better way is to motion track the footage so that other objects and footage composited into the scene track along with the green screen footage.
-This can range in complexity from a simple pan track or a swirling 3D motion track.
+A better way is to 3D camera track the footage so that other objects and footage composited into the scene track along with the green screen footage.
+This can range in complexity from a simple 2D track or a swirling 3D camera track.